 Jump to:Page Content

-Special Agent Christopher Combs is currently the Section Chief (SC) of the Federal Bureau of Investigation's Strategic Information and Operations Center (SIOC).
-SIOC is the FBI's 24 hour worldwide command and operations center.
-Prior to SIOC, SC Combs was the Assistant Special Agent in Charge (ASAC) of Counter Terrorism at the FBI Washington Field Office (WFO).
-As ASAC, SC Combs oversaw the Threats, Domestic Terrorism, Special Events, and Special Operations programs.
+Christopher Combs is the Special Agent in Charge of the Federal Bureau of Investigation's San Antonio Division.
+Prior to this appointment, he was the Section Chief (SC) of Strategic Information and Operations Center (SIOC), the FBI's 24 hour worldwide command and operations center.
+Before joining the SIOC, Combs was the Assistant Special Agent in Charge (ASAC) of Counter Terrorism at the FBI Washington Field Office (WFO).
+As ASAC, Combs oversaw the Threats, Domestic Terrorism, Special Events, and Special Operations programs.
 WFO Special Operations was composed of the WFO Bomb Squad, Weapons of Mass Destruction (WMD) Team, Evidence Response Team (ERT), Operational Medics (OpMed), Underwater Search and Evidence Response Team (USERT), Hazardous Material Response Team (HMRT), SWAT, Crisis Negotiator Team (CNT), and the Rapid Deployment Team (RDT).
-SC Combs received the FBI Director's Award for Distinguished Service to the Law Enforcement Community for President Obama's Inauguration.
+Combs received the FBI Director's Award for Distinguished Service to the Law Enforcement Community for President Obama's Inauguration.

-SC Combs is currently a Program Affiliate of the Harvard Kennedy School's Program on Crisis Leadership.
+Combs is currently an Associate of the Harvard Kennedy School's Program on Crisis Leadership.